vcastilh/translation-noahMakefile/articles/tutorials.md

 layout: layout
 permalink: /tutorials/
 ---
-I like to write tutorials, right now all of these are intendent for fellow students at [Codam](https://www.codam.nl/) but I may create more general tutorials later.
+I like to write tutorials, right now all of these are intended for fellow students at [Codam](https://www.codam.nl/) but I may create more general tutorials later.